kuwingfung/kuwingfung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a first-year Computer Science PhD student at the Faculty of Mathematics, University of Waterloo, advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).
+I’m a first-year PhD student in Computer Science at the Faculty of Mathematics, University of Waterloo, where I’m fortunate to be advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).

-I work on media generation and editing, focusing on visuals.
-My past research includes controllable generation and editing, and evaluation of generative models, with applications in content creation and automated multimedia synthesis.

-I care about controllability, robustness, and usability of the models.
-I am generally interested in research areas containing the following keywords:
+My research lies at the intersection of generative AI, visual content creation, and model interpretability.
+I’m particularly focused on advancing controllable generation and editing of visual media (image, video, and beyond), and on evaluating and improving the interpretability of generative models.

+At the core of my research is a simple but ambitious goal:

+> Make visuals fully controllable and extend this control beyond visuals.

+My work covers:

 - Generative AI
-- Controllable Generation / Editing
+- Controllable Generation / Editing (Image, Video, and more)
 - Multi Modalities (Visuals + X)
-- Cognitive Load & Interpretability
+- Interpretability (by all means)
+- Creative applications in Entertainment and Education